IC-AISE'2026: International Conference on AI in Systems Engineering

 Indexing_2.png

-The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
+The Microsoft CMT service is used for managing the peer-reviewing process for this conference.
 This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.

 Calendar to Remember

-February 1, 2026 Submission Deadline
+February 1, 2026

 March 10, 2026 Notification to Authors